christinali1017/Algorithm/README.md

-**Attention**: There are cases when one array is really longer than the other one, so we need to check the length of k/2 and length of array.
+**Attention**: There are cases when one array is really longer than the other one, so we need compare k/2 and length of array.
 Otherwise, there might be indexoutofbound exception.

 ```java